This Elmo birthday cake was inspired by one of the cake sites on the Web.

 I used the Elmo birthday cake pan from Wilton and just put it on top of a thin 11×13 pan.
 The cakes were store-bought Betty Crocker – double pudding!!!
 For the frosting I made the butter cream Wilton frosting (which is on any Wilton cake pan instruction sheet).

-I have never taken any classes to do this kind of decorating and it may look overwhelming and hard, but once you start you will get the hang of it.
-I still have not taken any classes and it has been a year and I am not only making children’s cakes now, I have done wedding cakes and also other neat things.
+I have never taken any classes to do this kind of decorating.
+It may look overwhelming and hard, but once you start you will get the hang of it.
+I still have not taken any classes and it has been a year.
+I’m not only making children’s cakes now, I have done wedding cakes and also other neat things.

 My daughter talks about Elmo non-stop, so naturally her cake was Elmo.
-I used the Wilton Elmo birthday cake pan.
-I found out that if you make the red frosting 3 days in advance (with the no-taste tulip red), it will get redder over time instead of jus t d ark pink.
+I used the Wilton Elmo birthday cake pan and found out that if you make the red frosting 3 days in advance (with the no-taste tulip red), it will get redder over time instead of jus t d ark pink.

 I liked giving Elmo the fuzzy look by just frosting him with a spatula instead of using any decorating tips.
 Also, it is definitely easier to make black frosting when you start with another color frosting as the base instead of white.